HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 [guide-level-explanation/hathor-explorer-service/transactions-handler]: #guide-level-explanation/hathor-explorer-service/transactions-handler

 Transactions handler will return data about transactions.
 Transactions list or specific data about a given transaction.
 As this is the main feature on explorer (a list of last transactions is listed on explorer home page) it can easily overload the `full-node`.
 To solve this problem, we will store only hash and timestamp of every new transaction on `hathor-explorer-service` database.
-This way we can easily list and paginate transactions and access the `full-node` only to retrieve one single transaction data that is a cheap operation.
+This way we can easily list and paginate transactions and access the `hathor-wallet-service` only to retrieve one single transaction data that is a cheap operation.
 Requests for this handler will be cached on [API gateway](#guide-level-explanation/hathor-explorer-service/api-gateway).

 > **Estimated cost:** $ 0.50 per million requests.